-The largest component of the decrease in program expenses results from changes in assumptions and benefit terms related to pensions.
-STRS adopted certain assumption changes, including a reduction in their discount rate, and also voted to suspend cost of living adjustments (COLA).
-SERS decreased their COLA assumption.
-(See Note 17) As a result of these changes, pension expense decreased from \$2,196,941 in fiscal year 2017 to a negative pension expense of \$7,649,561 for fiscal year 2018.
-The allocation of the fiscal year 2018 negative pension expense to program expenses is as follows:
+The largest component of the increase in program expenses results from changes in assumptions and benefit terms related to pensions in the prior year.
+For the prior year, STRS adopted certain assumption changes, including a reduction in their discount rate, and also voted to suspend cost of living adjustments (COLA).
+As a result of these changes, pension expense decreased from \$2,196,941 in fiscal year 2017 to a negative pension expense of \$7,649,561 for fiscal year 2018.
+For fiscal year 2019, pension expense increased to \$1,838,336 closer to the 2017 pension expense amount.